 The behavior that variables take precedence over table columns is nonstandard.

 Use of stored routines can cause replication problems.
-This issue is discussed further in Binary Logging of Stored Programs.
+This issue is discussed further in Stored Program Binary Logging.

 option applies to tables, views, and triggers.
 It does not apply